thinzartheintzaw/CharacterRecognition_SpringBoot/README.md

 # CharacterRecognition_SpringBoot

 # Overview
-This is a character recognition system developed using Java Spring Boot.
-It provides a user-friendly interface for recognizing characters from images.
+This is a character recognition system developed using Java Spring Boot, integrated with a Telegram bot.
+It provides a user-friendly interface for recognizing characters from images, accessible both through a web interface and a Telegram bot.
 The system utilizes machine learning algorithms to accurately identify characters and returns the recognized text to the user.

 # Features
+Web Interface:
-Image Upload: Users can upload images containing characters for recognition.
+Users can upload images containing characters for recognition through a web interface.

+Telegram Bot:
+Integration with a Telegram bot allows users to upload images and receive character recognition results directly in their Telegram chats.

+Character Recognition:
-Character Recognition: Utilizes machine learning models to recognize characters from images.
+Utilizes machine learning models to recognize characters from images.

+Text Output:
-Text Output: Displays the recognized text to the user.
+Displays the recognized text to the user.

 # Installation
 Clone the Repository: